FAQ Contents:

 their land mass is a continent, or even a planet, and that their gulf

 is a sea or even an ocean.
-As for the other billions people
+As for the other billions of people

 on Earth, there is no reason they must memorize illogicalities.